-A. The COVID pandemic has caused widespread economic distress across the United States, with the stress of job loss compounded in many cases by the loss of employer-sponsored health coverage.
+A. The COVID-19 pandemic has caused widespread economic distress across the United States, with the stress of job loss compounded in many cases by the loss of employer-sponsored health coverage.

 But there are still 13 states where there’s a coverage gap for people who earn less than the poverty level, due to those states’ refusal to accept federal funding to expand Medicaid.
-And there are pitfalls that go along with premium subsidies for individual-market health coverage – some of which people might not fully understand until they file their 2020 taxes next spring, and some of which are related to the benefits provided by the CARES Act.
+And there are pitfalls that go along with premium subsidies for individual-market health coverage – some of which people might not fully understand until they file their 2020 taxes in early 2021, and some of which are related to the benefits provided by the CARES Act.

 First, the basics of the financial assistance and how it’s counted in terms of your income:

-- The CARES Act provided an extra $600 a week in federal unemployment benefits through the end of July, in addition to regular unemployment benefits.
+- The CARES Act provided an extra $600 a week in federal unemployment benefits through the end of July 2020, in addition to regular unemployment benefits (the additional unemployment benefits have since been reduced to $300/week, but have been extended twice, most recently through September 6, 2021).

 - An additional $300 a week in temporary Lost Wage Assistance (via FEMA) was made available after the extra federal unemployment benefits expired, although the availability of this benefit has varied from one state to another.